Presenter of the Year Competition

 The first two rounds will be judged by representatives from the Department of Communication and the Walton Business Communication Lab.
 The final round, however, will be judged by some very special guests:

-- Aidan Smith is a sophomore at the Sam M. Walton College of Business.
-In addition to being an amazing student, Aidan won last year's Presenter of the Year Competition by delivering a memorable speech on poverty and food insecurity in Northwest Arkansas.
+- Sagar Vanteru is a sophomore Supply Chain Management student at the Sam M. Walton College of Business.
+In addition to being an amazing student, Sagar won last year's Presenter of the Year Competition by delivering a memorable speech on conservation and water quality/safety in Northwest Arkansas.
+Sagar is a native of Bentonville, Arkansas, and a proud graduate of Bentonville High School.
 He's a hard guy to impress, so bring your best speech!